-Generally we read file from the beginning but sometimes for our business requirements we may need to read a file from the end.
-So we may need to read file from end using any technology.
+Generally you read file from the beginning but sometimes for your business requirements you may need to read a file from the end.
+So you may need to read file from end using any technology.
 Here I will show you how to read last n lines from file using Python.

-The first argument, file name, is mandatory and others two are optional because we have provided default values for them.
+The first argument, file name, is mandatory and others two are optional because I have provided default values for them.

 def tail(file, n=1, bs=1024): f = open(file) f.seek(0,2) l = 1-f.read(1).count('\n') B = f.tell() while n >= l and B > 0: block = min(bs, B) B -= block f.seek(B, 0) l += f.read(block).count('\n') f.seek(B, 0) l = min(l,n) lines = f.readlines()[-l:] f.close() return lines